Opinion and News Analysis

 2009 National Assessment of Educational Progress.
 The upshot?
 Fifteen states

-set their bars for proficiency below NAEP’s basic
+set their bars for proficient below NAEP’s basic

 designation.
 Virginia is the worst of the lot—setting its cut scores far below